jpwesselink/things-measurements/README.md

 5. Endpoints.

 		GET		/locations.xls							Excel export of results
-		GET		/locations								Lists all locations
+		GET		/locations.json							Lists all locations
-		GET		/locations/{slug}						Shows a single location
+		GET		/locations/{slug}.json					Shows a single location

-		GET		/locations/{slug}/measurements			Shows all measurements for a location POST	/locations/{slug}/measurements			Creates a new measurement for a location
+		GET		/locations/{slug}/measurements.json		Shows all measurements for a location POST	/locations/{slug}/measurements.json		Creates and returns a new measurement for a location

 		GET		/admin									Admin area